Battle of Quang Duc: Battle

-General Toàn responded rapidly to the situation in Quang Duc Province, although he had only sketchy information concerning the PAVN's strength and dispositions.
+Toàn responded rapidly to the situation in Quang Duc Province, although he had only sketchy information concerning the PAVN's strength and dispositions.
 He immediately ordered the ARVN 23rd Division to pull the 53rd Infantry out of western Kontum Province and get it started toward Ban Me Thuot.
 As this order was being executed the PAVN attacked Dak Song on Route 8B, the only land access to Quang Duc from Ban Me Thuot.
 The defenses at Dak Song crumbled under assault of the PAVN 271st Regiment and Gia Nghĩa, the province capital, was cut off.
 But the 53rd Infantry was on the way and by 8 November, its 1st Battalion was approaching Dak Song.
 The 2nd Battalion, 53rd Infantry, was flown into Nhon Co airfield (11.9787°N 107.565°E) west of Gia Nghĩa and began moving north on Highway 14 toward Bu Prang and Bu Bong.

 Meanwhile, the PAVN 205th Regiment began executing the next phase of its orders: it turned over the defense of the newly won positions at Bu Prang and Bu Bong to another element of the task force and began deploying south generally along Highway 14 from Bu Prang toward the Doan Van bridge.
 In the early morning of 14 November, the PAVN 3rd Battalion, 205th Regiment, with a platoon of tanks hit the defensive perimeter of the ARVN 2nd Battalion, 53rd Infantry.
-The 2nd Battalion held, knocking out 2 tanks and capturing 9 crew-served weapons and 27 automatic rifles.
+The 2nd Battalion held, knocking out two tanks and capturing nine crew-served weapons and 27 automatic rifles.
 The PAVN left 100 dead on the field.
 A second attack was repulsed the next day with moderate losses to the PAVN.
 The 3rd Battalion, 205th Regiment, had to be withdrawn as only 100 effective soldiers remained in the ranks.
 Despite these serious losses the 205th continued its advance south toward Kien Duc.
 With only the 2nd and 3rd Battalions available (the 1st was still engaged near Dak Song), the ARVN 53rd Infantry prepared to defend the Kien Duc road junction.
 The 205th Regiment began probing these defenses on 21 November.
 On the 23rd PAVN leaflets were found around Kien Duc, signed by the Commander in Chief VC Forces, advising the South Vietnamese to stop trying to retake Bu Prang, Bu Bong and Dak Song and threatening to attack Gia Nghĩa with tanks if the South Vietnamese persisted.